 There’s no need to fret if you do not have a dehydrator.
-You can make plantain chips in the oven.
+You can make dehydrated plantain chips in the oven.
 The oven method is quicker than using a dehydrator.

 Bake the plantain chips for 30-35 minutes.
 Do not forget to turn the plantain chips over and rotate the cookie sheets halfway through the cooking process.

-Health Benefits Of Plantain
+Health Benefits Of Plantains

 Although plantains contain a hefty amount of starch, they also contain a healthy amount of other nutrients.
 Plantains are known for their antioxidant, anti-diabetic, antibacterial, anti-cancer, anti-ulcerogenic, and antihypertensive effects.